pydio/pydio-doc-howto/1_debian_ubuntu_install.md

 sudo mysql -u root -p
 ```

-In the MySQL prompt (do not forget to change password for mysql `pydio` user):
+Start a MySQL prompt and create the database and the dedicated `pydio` user.

 ```mysql
 CREATE DATABASE cells;